shanebdavis/caffeine-mc/README.md

 ### Why Caffeine-MC?

-##### Reason 1: Accelerated Language Evolution
+#### Reason 1: Accelerated Language Evolution
 When you can change the compiler *programmatically* on a per-file basis, languages can evolve arbitrarily without worrying about breaking existing code.
 This frees languages to evolve rapidly without constraints.

-##### Reason 2: Custom Source-code 'Views'
+#### Reason 2: Custom Source-code 'Views'
 Source-code is a "view" into a program's actual semantics.
 Just like  word-processors or spread sheets let you configure your view on a per-file basis, you should be able to change your code's view, its 'language,' on a per-file basis without affecting other files.

-##### Reason 3: Write a New, Fully-Enabled Language Fast
+#### Reason 3: Write a New, Fully-Enabled Languages Fast
-Caffeine-MC provides a command-line tool, Node loader and Webpack loader so you don't have to.
+Focus on writing your language instead of building all the boiler-plate tools need to make it useful.
+Caffeine-MC's command-line tool, REPL, Node-loader and Webpack-loader works for all Caffeine-MC enabled languages.
 Just create a Caffeine-MC compatible compiler and you get all the standard compiler machinery for free.

-##### Reason 4: CaffeineMC + CaffeineScript
+#### Reason 4: CaffeineMC + CaffeineScript
 Caffeine-MC really starts to shine when you have a language which is designed to be extensible.
-[CaffeineScript](https://github.com/shanebdavis/caffeine-script) is a modular programming language designed to take maximum advantage of Caffeine-MC's per-project and per-file configurability.
+[CaffeineScript](https://github.com/shanebdavis/caffeine-script) is a modular programming language designed to take maximum advantage of Caffeine-MC's per-project and per-file configurability. (modular-CaffeineScript is coming soon)

 ### Install